How does the Tectum Blockchain work?

-- Upper Tier: Is the process of forming of Stack of Transactions: a) End-to-end numbering of the bundle of transactions received from Pool of Master Nodes (the process of end-to-end numbering of the bundle of transactions, producing a sequence of hashes); b) Creation of Stack of Blocks using: 1 Tnx = 1 block principle (In RAM only); c) Producing the Hash of the last Block; d) Sending the entire Stack of Transactions followed the Hash of the last Block back to the Pool of Master Nodes. in order to rid the Network of the burden of sending the entire Stack of Blocks;
+- Upper Tier: Is the process of forming of Stack of Transactions: a) End-to-end numbering of the bundle of transactions received from a Pool of Master Nodes (the process of end-to-end numbering of the bundle of transactions, producing a sequence of hashes). b) Creation of Stack of Blocks using: 1 Tnx = 1 block principle (In RAM only). c) Producing the Hash of the last Block; d) Sending the entire Stack of Transactions following the Hash of the last Block back to the Pool of Master Nodes.
+In order to rid the Network of the burden of sending the entire Stack of Blocks;

 - Second Tier: Distributing the Stack of Transactions throughout the Network.
-Pool of Master Nodes repeats the procedure of the Elect Node sending the Stack of Transactions followed the Hash of the last Block to the Network below – every Node creates a Stack of Blocks from Stack of Transactions and produces Hash of the last Block.
-The Stack of Blocks is added to the Ledger only after the Hash of the last Block produced by each individual Node matches one produced by Elect Node.
+The pool of Master Nodes repeats the procedure of the Elect Node sending the Stack of Transactions followed by the Hash of the last Block to the Network below.
+Every Node creates a Stack of Blocks from the Stack of Transactions and produces a Hash of the last Block.
+The Stack of Blocks is added to the Ledger only after the Hash of the last Block produced by each individual Node matches the one produced by Elect Node.

-- Third Tier: Decentralized Database: a) At least 7 server locations; b) Keeps client files; system files, public files, intellectual property related files.
+- Third Tier: Decentralized Database: a) At least 7 server locations. b) Keeps client files, system files, public files, and intellectual property-related files.

 What consensus algorithm Tectum is using?

 - Elect Node: Elected from the Pool of Master Nodes during the Game.
-It is no different for any other Node except Elect Node is responsible for the end-to-end numbering of the bundle of transactions submitted to it.
+It is no different from any other Node, except that it is responsible for the end-to-end numbering of the bundle of transactions submitted to it.

 - Master Node: The minimal number of Master Nodes is 2 and is proportional to the number of Delegates.